github/site-policy/Policies/github-terms-for-additional-products-and-features.md

 GitHub Pages may not be used in violation of the Agreement, the GitHub [Acceptable Use Policies](/github/site-policy/github-acceptable-use-policies), or the GitHub Pages service limitations set forth in the [Pages documentation](/pages/getting-started-with-github-pages/about-github-pages#guidelines-for-using-github-pages).

 If you have questions about whether your use or intended use falls into these categories, please contact [GitHub Support](https://support.github.com/contact?tags=docs-policy).
 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

+## Previews

+Previews means software, online services and additional products and features provided for preview, evaluation, demonstration or trial purposes, or pre-release versions of those, such as alpha, beta, or early access.
+If your Agreement does not include terms and conditions that address Previews, then the following terms apply.
+GitHub grants a limited right to use a non-production instance of the Preview.
+Previews are provided “AS-IS”, “WITH ALL FAULTS” and “AS AVAILABLE”.
+GitHub may change or discontinue Previews at any time without notice.
+Any information we give you about a private Preview will be considered GitHub’s confidential information.
+If you choose to provide comments or suggestions about a Preview, we may use that feedback for any purpose without obligation of any kind.
+GitHub’s maximum liability is limited to direct damages up to US $5,000.
+GitHub has no obligation to defend, indemnify, or hold you harmless for claims brought by third parties arising from your use of Previews.

 ## Sponsors Program